Why You Should Road Trip from Kailua-Kona to Hilo—and Where to Make Pitstops

 Photo: Catherine Toth Fox

-If you’re still feeling hungry, continue down Mamalahoa Highway until you hit Kaaloa’s Super J’s (83-5409 Mamalahoa Highway).
-You’ll step into what looks like someone’s house—and is actually home to some of the best haupia and kulolo in the state.
+If you’re still feeling hungry, continue down Māmalahoa Highway until you hit Kaʻaloa’s Super J’s.
+You’ll step into what looks like someone’s house—and is actually home to some of the best haupia and kūlolo in the state.
 You’ll want to grab a few of its mini laulau for the road, too.
 If you’re not hungry but might want to eat some later, don’t fret.
 The friendly aunties behind the counter have a stock of frozen laulau ready to go, and they’ll even wrap it up for you in insulated packing material.

-Hope you got your playlist sorted out—or are with companions who can keep a conversation going—because there’s not a whole lot to see between here and Punaluu, the next town you’ll want to stop at.
+Hope you got your playlist sorted out—or are with companions who can keep a conversation going—because there’s not a whole lot to see between here and Punaluʻu, the next town you’ll want to stop at.
 There are a few pit stops where you can stretch your legs, like Manuka State Wayside, which has a 2-mile nature trail and is also a great place to have a picnic.
 If you want to get that perfect shot for your Instagram account, the street signs that dot Ocean View, a small community just past Manuka State Wayside, are hard to beat.
-The intersection of Luau Drive and Hawaii Boulevard makes for a prime photo op, and Aloha Boulevard and Tiki Lane will definitely let people know you’re in Hawaii.
+The intersection of Lūʻau Drive and Hawaiʻi Boulevard makes for a prime photo op, and Aloha Boulevard and Tiki Lane will definitely let people know you’re in Hawaiʻi.

 Photo: Catherine Toth Fox